 3. People Watching to Develop Recognition

 One of my favorite emotional intelligence routines while traveling is people watching.
 You learn all sorts of things by watching people go about their day to day lives.
 It gives you a feeling of being outside of the world for a second, like you’re just a casual observer.
-But not only is this hobby fun and interesting, it is also a great way to improve your emotional intelligence.
+But not only is this hobby fun and interesting, it is also a great tip for developing your emotional intelligence.

 People watching is a great practice because you can do it anywhere and learn something new.
 Whether you’re at a grocery store, airport, mall, park, or anywhere public, you can find new and interesting people to observe.
 Sometimes, the most interesting ones are the ones who don’t call attention to themselves at first.
 People watching reveals information about identity, self-esteem, emotional state, niceness, and extraversion.
 These are just a few of the things you can start practicing noticing, but I guarantee that the more you do it, the more you’ll begin to notice about the people in your own life.

 When we watch other people who don’t know we are there, we learn so much about human interaction.
 People watching can serve as an education in body language and picking up on social cues.
 As humans, we are able to deduce so much through body language, which is why people with conditions that affect their ability to pick up on body language are at a huge disadvantage.
 But even if you think you are good at picking up on non-verbal cues, you’ll always learn something new or pick up on something you’ve never seen before by people watching.